Together We are Wiser

 Sisters In Spirit is an ongoing action item for BBWON following from the 2011 Forum to show solidarity with the families of missing and murdered indigenous women in Canada.
 VAWCCs committed to supporting the Sisters In Spirit vigils every year on October 4th as a way to build relationships in our communities with First Nations and indigenous leaders and organizations.
 In the first year, thirty-five VAWCCs reported participation in their local vigils and/or contributed in some way by educating their membership and staff.
 Stories about the vigils appear in the BBW newsletter.

 Southwest Region VAWCC (SWRCC) demonstrates the value of regional coordination and collaboration.
-SWRCC is comprised of representatives from eight local VAWCCs and other local advocates and allies.
+SWRCC is comprised of representatives from 10 local VAWCCs and other local advocates and allies.
 The committee has been meeting since 2005 and has led several regional projects and events.
 The membership is open and anyone with an interest in VAW issues and coordination is welcome.
 In June 2014, members discussed the success of the committee.
 These are the elements that SWRCC believe are essential:

 - The meetings provide slow time for thinking and reflection on issues